Leveraging Workplaces in the Fight Against Diabetes

 Workplaces have long been validated as platforms for wellness advancement and chronic disease prevention through the work of the WHO, many U.S.-based workplace wellness programs, insurance companies, and the World Economic Forum.
 Through our pioneering Healthy Workplace efforts in India, Arogya World is making a sound investment in public health and global development.

-We are grateful to our 2016 Healthy Workplace, 2015 Healthy Workplace, 2014 Healthy Workplace, and 2013 Healthy Workplace winners for their efforts to fight non-communicable diseases and protect their employees.
-Learn more about our partners.
+We are grateful to our 2018 Healthy Workplace, 2017 Healthy Workplace, 2017 Platinum, 2016 Healthy Workplace, 2016 Platinum, 2015 Healthy Workplace, 2014 Healthy Workplace, and 2013 Healthy Workplace winners for their efforts to fight non-communicable diseases and protect their employees.

 Healthy Workplace Criteria

 Criteria that mark a workplace in India as “healthy” were developed in 2012 by Arogya World with the input of multiple stakeholders.
 These Healthy Workplace criteria, co-created with industry, are organized into 4 levels—Bronze, Silver, Gold, and Platinum—and include establishing a work-life balance and shifting mind-set metrics, in addition to a workplace no-tobacco-use policy and easy access to healthy foods and opportunities for physical activity.
 See the full Healthy Workplaces Criteria.

 After companies formally apply for the award, a 3-person assessment team visits the site to score each company’s activities and confirm award levels.
 Healthy Workplaces are recognized at an annual award event, and in newspaper ads congratulating them on their achievements.